NORACL: Neurogenesis for Oracle-free Resource-Adaptive Continual Learning

 \subsection{Ablation Studies}

 In Appendix~\ref{sec:app_ablations}, we ablate both components of \gls{noracl}'s growth mechanism: the joint ED~$\wedge$~$F_{\mathrm{sat}}$ trigger (\Cref{sec:app_ablations_growth_trig}) and the QR-based orthogonal initialization (\Cref{sec:app_ablations_init}).
-We find that (i)~\gls{ed} alone leads to overgrown networks with an average $150\text{k}$ more parameters and $1.2\%$ lower accuracy across tasks, while (ii)~$F_{\mathrm{sat}}$ alone grows insufficiently and misallocates capacity across layers and results in an average $4.2\%$ lower accuracy across tasks.
+We find that (i)~\gls{ed} alone leads to overgrown networks with an average $150\text{k}$ more parameters and $1.2\%$ lower accuracy across tasks, while (ii)~$F_{\mathrm{sat}}$ alone misallocates capacity across layers and results in an average $4.2\%$ lower accuracy across tasks.
 Note that using \gls{ed} alone is equivalent to deploying NORTH* \citep{maile2022and} per task while simultaneously using \gls{ewc} regularization, serving as a natural expansion-based baseline.
 In addition, \Cref{sec:app_ablations_growth_trig} shows that our joint ED~$\wedge$~$F_{\mathrm{sat}}$ trigger consistently outperforms other growth heuristics (by at least $1.9\%$) including fixed growth per task, scheduled growth, and loss-based growth as used by \citet{yoon2017lifelong}.
 In terms of initializations, our QR initialization consistently produces the most compact architectures at the highest accuracy and outperforms other common initializations (by at least $1.3\%$).